-Next explain that one way to build knowledge is to summarize what they have learned.
-A summary contains all the important ideas and information and leaves out unimportant ones.
+Explain that one way to build knowledge is to summarize what they have learned.
+A summary contains all of the important ideas and information and leaves out unimportant ones.
 Another way is to create an outline.
 An outline lists main ideas and supporting details.

 Also explain that their research might lead to further questions.
-For example, tell them that in your research you learned that some abolitionists reacted negatively to Uncle Tom's Cabin.
-You wonder why and want to do additional research to find out more.
+For example, tell them that in your research you learned that today some machines can print out books in Braille.
+You wonder how else technology has affected Braille and want to do additional research to find out more.